Quick Answer

 - A name or designation change requires a principal personally informed of the essential facts, not a rubber stamp.

-- Discretionary authority needs BOTH the customer's prior written authorization AND the firm's written acceptance by a registered principal.
+- Discretionary authority needs BOTH the customer's prior written authorization AND the firm's written acceptance.

 | Item | Value |